AntoineSoetewey/antoinesoetewey.github.io/_pages/cv.md

 2019-:
 __Creator and author of the blog <a href="https://www.statsandr.com/" target="_blank" rel="noopener">www.statsandr.com</a>__
-* A blog about statistics and applications in R
+* A blog about statistics and its applications in R

 2015-:
 __International Tennis Chair Umpire (White Badge Certification)__ International Tennis Federation